Article 43 GDPR

 Commentary[edit | edit source]

-Article 43 GDPR explains the procedure involved in establishing certification bodies, in order to assist with the certification mechanisms presented in Article 42 GDPR.
-As established in Article 42 GDPR, certification is a means through which controllers and processors can demonstrate compliance with their legal obligations under the GDPR.
-However, certification itself does not prove compliance, but rather only forms an element of it.
-To this end, certification bodies can assist controllers and processors with demonstrating their compliance through certifying their processing operations.
+Article 43 GDPR explains the procedure involved in establishing certification bodies, in order to assist with the certification mechanisms laid out in Article 42 GDPR.
+As established in the aforementioned article, certification is a means through which controllers and processors can demonstrate compliance with their legal obligations under the GDPR.
+However, certification itself does not prove compliance, but rather only constitutes an element of it.
+To this end, certification bodies can assist controllers and processors with demonstrating their compliance by certifying their processing operations.

 Article 43(1) GDPR states that certification bodies with an ‘appropriate level of expertise’ are to be tasked with issuing and renewing certification for processing operations, as detailed in Article 42 GDPR.
-Although the GDPR has not defined what this level of expertise is to be, it seems that this may be left to the supervisory authority or national accreditation body to determine.
-This is because a certification body must be accredited by either of the two aforementioned entities, in order to begin certifying processing operations.
+Although the GDPR has not defined what would constitute this level of expertise, it seems that this may be left to the Data Protection Authority (DPA)or national accreditation body to determine.
+This is derived from the fact that a certification body must be accredited by either of the two aforementioned entities in order to begin certifying processing operations.

-In order for a certification body to become accredited, it must demonstrate that it has the necessary elements required for accreditation, listed in Article 43(2)(a)-(e) GDPR.
+In order for a certification body to become accredited, it must demonstrate that it has the necessary elements required for accreditation, listed in Articles 43(2)(a) to (e) GDPR.
 The body must be able to demonstrate independence and expertise “to the satisfaction of the supervisory authority”.
 It must also respect the certification criteria referred to in Article 42(5) GDPR.
-Furthermore, it must establish procedures for both issuing, reviewing, and withdrawing certifications, and for handling complaints about infringements of certification.
+Furthermore, it must establish procedures for both issuing, reviewing, and withdrawing certifications, and for handling complaints regarding certification infringements.
 Finally, the certification body must also demonstrate that its tasks and duties do not result in conflicts of interests.

-Articles 43(8) GDPR and Article 43(9) GDPR equip the commission with the power to adopt acts in relation to certification mechanisms.
+Articles 43(8) GDPR and Article 43(9) GDPR equip the European Commission (Commission) with the power to adopt acts in relation to certification mechanisms.
 While Article 43(8) GDPR deals with delegated acts for the purpose of specifying requirements to be taken into account for certification mechanisms, Article 43(9) GDPR deals with implementing acts which lay down technical standards for certification mechanisms.